 Take a deep breath and relax.
 If hair strands that have fallen from your scalp have white bulbs on the ends, it doesn’t necessarily mean you’re permanently losing your hair.

-When you see a white bulb, it just means that the hair was lost at the root level during the telogen hair phase (more about that later), but not that the root itself was lost.
+When you see a white bulb, it means a hair was just lost at the root level during the telogen hair phase (more about that later), but not that the root itself was lost.

 What Does the White Bulb Mean?